lunik1980-code/device_xiaomi_miuicamera-sapphire/README.md

-1.6 megapixels as a standard photo
+BUG - 1.6 megapixels as a standard photo

 # MIUICamera For Sapphire (BUG)